 How to avoid sick Red Empress Cichlids

-The key for healthy red empress cichlids is to have optimal water parameters, enough spaces, and correct habitat.
+The key to healthy red empress cichlids is to have optimal water parameters, enough space, and the correct habitat.

 - Cycle your tank before adding your Red Empress Cichlids